Parthian-Sunrise/Parthian-Sunrise/README.md

 - 👋 Hi, I’m @Parthian-Sunrise
-- 👀 I’m interested in languages and mathematical linguistics
-- 🌱 I’m currently learning 日本語 and Python

 <!---
 Parthian-Sunrise/Parthian-Sunrise is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.